hughperkins/peaceful-pie/README.md

 # Dev

-Note: if you're on a Silicon Mac, and you're using Visual Studio Code, highly recommend downgrading the C# omnisharp extension to 24.4, which solves lots of weird error messages about references.
+I'm usng Visual Studio for Mac to write this.